tricode/magnolia-events/README.md

 Blog module for [Magnolia cms](http://www.magnolia-cms.com).

 In this module we provide a Content app to create/edit/delete events.
-Create your own website components with nl.tricode.magnolia.blogs.templates.BlogRenderableDefinition to add to your Magnolia website.
+Create your own website components with nl.tricode.magnolia.events.templates.EventsRenderableDefinition to add to your Magnolia website.

 ## Prerequisites